|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 Just over the cypress tree, on the right hand, is the Monument of Philopappus; the hill on which it stands is now called To Seggio, but anciently the Museum, from the Poet Musaeus, who Pausanias informs us was buried there; and that on the place where his sepulchre had been built, the monument of a Syrian (evidently Philopappus) was afterwards erected."

-Image source: James Stuart and Nicholas Revett, The Antiquities of Athens, measured and delineated, Volume II, Chapter III, Plate I. Printed by John Nichols, London, 1787.
-At archive.org.
+Image source: James Stuart and Nicholas Revett, The antiquities of Athens, measured and delineated, Volume II, Chapter III, Plate I. John Nichols, London, 1787.
+At the Internet Archive.

 Stuart and Revett's cross-section of the Odeion of Herodes Atticus, showing the depth of soil and debris.

-Image source: James Stuart and Nicholas Revett, The Antiquities of Athens, measured
+Image source: James Stuart and Nicholas Revett, The antiquities of Athens, measured and

 Watercolour of the west of the Acropolis, seen from the Pnyx,